RayAndrade/TheRayCode/PHP/Creational/Prototype/Show/script/page02.md

 We start with the **Phrase** class

+This class is *part* of the main class we desire to clone..

 The Phrase class is straightforward.

 It's a simple class with a phrase type property.

 ```
 Phrase